Extremal sequences for a weighted zero-sum constant: The case when where is a prime

-\begin{proof} Let $S:(x,y)$ be a sequence in $\Z_p$.
-As $C_A(p)=3$, so $S$ is an $A$-extremal sequence in $\Z_p$ if and only if $S$ has no $A$-weighted zero-sum subsequence.
-Now, from Corollary \ref{field}, on considering $\Z_p$ as a field, the result follows. \end{proof}
+\begin{proof} Let $S=(x,y)$ be a sequence in $\Z_p$.
+As $C_A(p)=3$, it follows that $S$ is an $A$-extremal sequence in $\Z_p$ if and only if $S$ has no $A$-weighted zero-sum subsequence.
+Now from Corollary \ref{field}, upon considering $\Z_p$ as a field, the result follows. \end{proof}

-The following definition is similar to a definition which has been made in \cite{AMP}.
+The following definition is similar to a definition which was made in \cite{AMP}.